taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/03-redux-architecture.md

 export default Stories;
 ~~~~~~~~

-- third, the `Story` component renders a few properties of the `story` object that comes in as props
+Third, the `Story` component renders a few properties of the `story` object that gets destructured from the props object.

 {title="src/components/Story.js",lang="javascript"}
 ~~~~~~~~